mdavidson9/docs.balsamiq.com/content/confluence/Cloud/intro.md

 If you have a project created in Balsamiq Mockups 3 for Desktop (with a .bmpr extension) you can just attach the file to the Confluence page, insert a Balsamiq Mockups macro to the page and edit it.

 If you want to open a project containing .bmml files (Balsamiq Mockups version 2) go to the “Project > Import ” menu.
 You will have the option to import mockups from a .zip file, or from individual mockups or symbols.
-You can find more information in the [desktop documentation for importing](/desktop/importing).
+You can find more information in the [documentation for importing](../importing).

 * * *